Chlamydia symptoms in men

 In the UK, the most commonly diagnosed sexually transmitted infection for men is chlamydia.
 It is also particularly common amongst teenagers and young adults.
 In an effort to reduce chlamydia rates in this age group, a nationwide scheme – the National Chlamydia Screening Programme (NCSP) – has been established which administers free tests to people aged between 15 and 24.
-Chlamydia is also prevalent in gay and other men who have sex with men with more than 23000 cases in 2019 alone.
+Chlamydia is also prevalent in gay and other men who have sex with men with more than 1900 in 2022.

 If you're a sexually active man and you're concerned about chlamydia infection, even if you do not feel like you have chlamydia symptoms, please read the following guide to familiarise yourself with its causes and symptoms.

 Signs and symptoms of chlamydia in men

 The first thing to be aware of is that chlamydia does not always cause symptoms.
 It is estimated that 50% of all men who become infected with chlamydia suffer no symptoms – at least to begin with.
 If chlamydia is left untreated (which it may be if it is causing no symptoms) it can lead to serious complications such as the infection spreading to the testicles and surrounding tissues resulting in pain and possible reduced fertility.

 When chlamydia does cause symptoms, they can be very similar to other STIs such as gonorrhoea.
 Male symptoms of chlamydia include: